trichner/CubeliGen/README.md

 `scene_end`   | end of a scene | 2nd LSB of byte 20 (2nd last bit)
 `final_frame` | the absolute last frame | LSB of byte 20 (last bit)

+##The Cellular Automaton

+The module CellCubeli provides an easy way to generate frames for an cellular automaton (e.g. Game of Life in 3D).
+Only directly adjectant cells are considered in the current version (i.e. 6 neighbors) instead of 26.
+You can easily instantiate your own CellularAutomaton, initialize it with a state and set the rules.